 - Teach the skill.
 This will involve selecting a teaching strategy.
 For example:

 - modelling – give the student the book when it is their turn

 - prompting – 'your turn, now it's ...'

 - Reinforce behaviour, e.g. 'You are doing great turn taking'.
 See the behaviour specific praise factsheet.

 This is appropriate for the following age groups:

 Autism Internet Modules provide a way of learning online.
 The modules are free.
 You do need to set up an account to access the modules.
-Peer mediated intervention is one of the intervention strategies available as a module.
+Naturalistic intervention is one of the intervention strategies available as a module.